pivotal/docs-tap/k8s-matrix.hbs.md

 # Kubernetes version support for Tanzu Application Platform

-The following is a matrix table providing details of Tanzu Application Platform versions and their corresponding compatible Kubernetes cluster versions.
+The following is a matrix table providing details of the compatible Kubernetes cluster versions Tanzu Application Platform v{{ vars.url_version }}.

 <table>
 <thead>